michaeljjacob/dotfiles/README.md

 - `~/.tmux/` (tmux plugins and extra modules)
 - `~/.config/kitty/kitty.conf` (kitty terminal config)

+## Development tmux initialization

+Custom tmux session setups are in `tmux/init/`.
+For example, to launch the workspace: `~/lucidity_workspace.sh` or run the script directly from `dotfiles/tmux/init/`.

 ## Setup

 The fastest way: run the provided setup script after cloning: